Profile

 PythonDjangoFlaskFastAPI

-Cloud platforms host the apps and services themselves, with AWS leading alongside Azure and GCP, paired with Docker, Kubernetes, and Terraform for containers and provisioning.
-The React ecosystem extends the frontend with Redux Toolkit, Next.js, and React Hooks, while Angular surfaces alongside Jasmine and Karma in enterprise stacks.
-Azure DevOps, Jenkins, GitHub Actions, and GitLab CI/CD automate deployment, with SonarQube enforcing code quality.
-Messaging through Kafka, RabbitMQ, SQS, and Azure Service Bus extends the role into event-driven backends, with Flink and Amazon Kinesis appearing for streaming work.
+Cloud platforms (AWS, Azure, and GCP) host the apps and services themselves, and Kubernetes, Docker, and Terraform package the apps into containers and set up the servers they run on.
+The React ecosystem, the family of tools built around React, adds Redux Toolkit, Next.js, and React Hooks to the frontend.
+Angular shows up with Jasmine and Karma in the tech stacks at large companies.
+Azure DevOps, Jenkins, GitHub Actions, and GitLab CI/CD automate the release of new code, and SonarQube checks its quality.
+Kafka, RabbitMQ, SQS, and Azure Service Bus handle messaging when the role grows into backends that react to events.
+Flink and Amazon Kinesis come in for streaming work, where data is processed continuously as it flows in.

 Cloud Platforms & Containers